ciaranconners/repeat.it/_README.md

-# Repeat.io
+# Repeat.it

-Repeat.io is a web app that allows users to create and study flashcards online.
-After signing into Repeat.io, users can create flashcard decks, edit existing decks, study their decks in random order and delete any decks they no longer need.
-A unique feature of Repeat.io is the ability to format flashcards in markdown text, allowing them to create flashcards for studying code snippets.
+Repeat.it is a web app that allows users to create and study flashcards online.
+After signing into Repeat.it, users can create flashcard decks, edit existing decks, study their decks in random order and delete any decks they no longer need.
+A unique feature of Repeat.it is the ability to style cards as code, allowing them to create flashcards for studying various programming language snippets.

 ## Team